-'Inconclusive' is an examiner's conclusion that all observed class characteristics are in agreement but there is insufficient quality and/or quantity of corresponding individual characteristics such that the examiner is unable to identify or exclude the two toolmarks as having originated from the same source.
+characteristics such that the examiner is unable to identify or exclude the two toolmarks as having originated from the same source.

-The basis for an 'inconclusive' conclusion is an examiner's decision that there is an insufficient quality and/or quantity of individual characteristics to identify or exclude.
-Reasons for an 'inconclusive' conclusion include the presence of microscopic similarity that is insufficient to form the conclusion of 'source identification'; a lack of any observed microscopic similarity; or microscopic dissimilarity that is insufficient to form the conclusion of 'source exclusion.'
+The basis for an 'inconclusive' conclusion is an examiner's opinion that there is an insufficient quality and/or quantity of individual characteristics to identify or exclude.
+Reasons for an 'inconclusive' conclusion include the presence of microscopic similarity that is insufficient to form the conclusion of 'source identification;' a lack of any observed microscopic similarity; or microscopic dissimilarity that is insufficient to form the conclusion of 'source exclusion.'